T-09 · WP-09 · Layer II — Prophetic Mission / Ba'alist Pattern · Alvid Scriptorium — The Intizār Archive

 The Severan dynasty's reign (193–235 CE) is not an exotic footnote to Roman history.
 It produced Caracalla (who extended Roman citizenship to virtually the entire empire), Elagabalus (who introduced Syrian solar cult to Rome), and a model of imperial governance that shaped late Roman administration.
 The Punic substrate did not stay in North Africa.
 It reached the throne of Rome.

 The same structural function — elite ritual sacrifice symbolism as group-bonding mechanism for the ruling class — appears in documented modern Western elite practices.
-The Bohemian Grove "Cremation of Care" ceremony, in which American political and corporate leaders symbolically burn a coffin before a giant owl statue in Northern California's redwood forest, is documented through primary sources: Philip Weiss's 1989 Spy Magazine investigation; the 1971 Nixon White House tape recordings (National Archives) in which Nixon confirms attendance; mainstream journalism coverage.
+The Bohemian Grove "Cremation of Care" ceremony, in which American political and corporate leaders symbolically burn a coffin before a giant owl statue in Northern California's redwood forest, is documented through primary sources: Philip Weiss's 1989 Spy Magazine investigation; the 1971 Nixon White House tape recordings (National Archives) in which Nixon confirms attendance.
 The Yale Skull and Bones Society — documented through Antony Sutton's America's Secret Establishment (1986) and Alexandra Robbins's Secrets of the Tomb (Little, Brown, 2002) — involves documented coffin-based initiation rituals for an elite group whose members have included multiple US presidents, CIA directors, and Supreme Court nominees.

 The argument is not that participants in these rituals are consciously worshipping Baal Hammon.
 The argument is that the structural function is identical: elite ritual sacrifice symbolism creating shared complicity that bonds the ruling class.
 This structural continuity — from Tophet precinct through Roman mystery religion to documented modern elite ritual — is precisely what Huntington's Judeo-Christian framing erases from its account of Western civilization.
 The full analysis of the documented modern practices is in the sub-study The Pattern Persists.